leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ``α → β``.
 Indeed, in dependent type theory (and in Lean), ``α → β`` is just notation for ``(a : α) → β`` when ``β`` does not depend on ``a``.

-Returning to the example of lists, you can use the command `#check` to inspect the type of the following `List` functions.
+Returning to the example of lists, you can use `#check` to inspect the type of the following `List` functions.
 The ``@`` symbol and the difference between the round and curly braces will be explained momentarily.